-Home - Soup and Stew - Grandma’s Homemade Chicken Noodle Soup (Stovetop or Pressure Cooker)
+Home - Soup and Stew - Homemade Chicken Pappardelle Noodle Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-This recipe is based on a soup my Italian grandma used to make along with her creamy white bean soup and it’s a keeper.
-It’s full of tasty homestyle chicken broth, chunky vegetables, herbs and my favorite wide pasta noodles — pappardelle.
+This recipe is based on a soup my Italian grandma used to make (my favorite, along with this creamy white bean soup) and it’s a keeper.

-The soup cooks with pieces of lemon and a Parmesan rind, both of which add a layer of Italian-style flavor and brightness you will love.
-Have I convinced you yet?!
+I add a couple of slices of lemon and a Parmesan rind, both of which add a layer of Italian-style flavor and brightness.

 Chicken noodle soup in a pressure cooker

 Forget about simmering a chicken all day in a large soup pot.
-If you have a pressure cooker or Instant Pot, this soup is even quicker to make.
+If you have a pressure cooker, this soup is even quicker to make.

 Fresh produce ingredients for homemade chicken soup: onion, celery and carrots.